tobixen/plann/NEXT_LEVEL.md

-# On the "next level" calendar-cli - a full-featured tool for calendar management, project management and time tracking
+# plann - the "next level" calendar-cli

+plann should be a full-featured tool for calendar management, project management and time tracking

 This document is dedicated to my rubber ducky - but if anyone else has the patience to read through it, feedback is appreciated.